lyteword/chspurgeon-tod/volume-3/psalm-53.md

 (f) Constantly.
 (1) So as to be always in a praying frame.
 (2) So as to take all occasions of pouring forth our souls in prayer to God.
 (3) So as to let no day slip without prayer.

-3\.How it appears to be a sin not to call upon God.
+3\.
+How it appears to be a sin not to call upon God.

 (a) He hath commanded it.
 Isa 55:6 1Ti 2:8.

 (b) Because praying is one of the principal parts of worship we owe to God.

-4\.Who are guilty of this sin?
+4\.
+Who are guilty of this sin?

 (a) All who pray to any one else but God.